 The inventions Sperry made in his firm, the Sperry Gyroscope Company, were adopted by the US Navy.
-They became part of required safety instruments in the growing airline industry.
+They became part of the required safety instruments in the growing airline industry.

 Elmer Sperry – A Life Spent Being Inventive

 Elmer Sperry is recognized as the “father of modern navigational technology.”
 He obtained his education at the State Normal and Training School.
-By the time he hit 20, Sperry had managed to form the first of his eight firms, the Sperry Electric Company, which was involved in the making of arc lamps and dynamos.
+By the time he was 20, Sperry had managed to form the first of his eight firms, the Sperry Electric Company, which was involved in the making of arc lamps and dynamos.